Jump to accessibility statement Skip to content

 Home / About / Academic staff profiles / Nursing / Matthew Lee

 I achieved a BSc (Hons) Nursing Studies (Adult) from Northumbria University achieving registration with the NMC.
-I then completed a PGCE HE from the University of Sunderland and accomplished Fellowship with AdvanceHE.
+I then completed a PGCE HE from the University of Sunderland as well as achieving Fellowship with AdvanceHE.
 Then I completed an MSc Advancing Practice from the University of Stirling which allowed for exploration of topics such as Psychological Trauma and Research Methods.
 With the MSc Advancing Practice, I conducted my dissertation on the comparison of sociocultural factors in undergraduate nurse education in the UK and Aotearoa New Zealand.
+I have now achieved Senior Fellowship with AdvanceHE.

 Teaching and supervision